simp/simp-doc/docs/user_guide/Client_Management.rst

 Add the Kickstart server profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the Puppet server-specific hiera file (by default located at ``/etc/puppetlabs/code/environments/simp/hieradata/hosts/puppet.<your.domain>.yaml``), add the ``simp::server::kickstart`` class.
+In the Puppet server-specific :term:`Hiera` file (by default located at ``/etc/puppetlabs/code/environments/simp/hieradata/hosts/puppet.<your.domain>.yaml``), add the ``simp::server::kickstart`` class.